Members and Alumni

 gunarath@musc.edu

 During my junior year of undergraduate studies, I studied the interaction between two bacteria in the gut microbiota of Drosophila melanogaster.
 In the senior year, I focused on biochemical studies and investigated Carbon Monoxide effects in redox state in cells.
 Since obtaining my Bachelor’s degree from the State University of New York at Oswego, I worked in the department of Chemistry at the same university and studied the inhibition of Phosphoenolpyruvate carboxykinase by Diabetic related plants.
 In addition, I investigated the effect of vacation on certain biomolecules.
-As a graduate student, I am focusing my studies on the role of the adherens junctions, miRNAs and the RNAi machinery in gastrointestinal diseases.
+As a graduate student and now as a Postdoctoral Fellow, I have been focusing my studies on the role of the adherens junctions, miRNAs and the RNAi machinery in gastrointestinal diseases.

 Ph.D.
 Graduate Student